oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

 Error Handling in Thin and Thick Modes
 ======================================

-The python-oracledb Thin and Thick modes handle some errors differently.
+Python-oracledb Thin and Thick modes handle some errors differently.
 See :ref:`errorhandling`.

 Globalization in Thin and Thick Modes
 =====================================

-All NLS environment variables, and the ``ORA_TZFILE`` environment variable, are ignored by the python-oracledb Thin mode.
+All NLS environment variables, and the ``ORA_TZFILE`` environment variable, are ignored by python-oracledb Thin mode.
 Use Python's capabilities instead.

-The python-oracledb Thin mode can only use NCHAR, NVARCHAR2, and NCLOB data when Oracle Database's secondary character set is AL16UTF16.
+Python-oracledb Thin mode can only use NCHAR, NVARCHAR2, and NCLOB data when Oracle Database's secondary character set is AL16UTF16.

 See :ref:`globalization`.

 Tracing in Thin and Thick Modes
 ===============================

-In the python-oracledb Thin mode, low level tracing is different because there are no Oracle Client libraries.
+In python-oracledb Thin mode, low level tracing is different because there are no Oracle Client libraries.
 See :ref:`tracingsql`.